 The sign-on bonus usually hovers around 60,000 points, though I got the card years with an 80,000 point bonus that still comes around from time to time.
 You can easily get over $500 of value out of these points if you use them wisely.
 IHG Rewards Club is my favorite hotel loyalty program because of how generous they are with points and the quality of their properties around the globe.

-Two other advantages of this card is that it is NOT currently affect by the Chase 5/24 rule and the minimum spend is a modest $1,000 in three months.
+Two other advantages of this card are that it is NOT currently affected by the Chase 5/24 rule and the minimum spend is a modest $1,000 in three months.

 Chase Sapphire Preferred Visa